What is Mudjacking?

 Another difference is that typically mudjacking uses a mobile cart, that is filled from a hopper on a truck, then wheeled over to the slab that needs to be lifted.
-Our crews pump directly from the truck, through hoses, at least 200' in length.
+Our crews pump directly from the truck, through hoses at least 200 feet in length.
 This can make the process much quicker.
-The mudjacking carts do have the advantage of being able to get to out of the way concrete slabs, but it can take a very long time to move the cart back and forth between the truck and the slabs to be leveled.

 In the end, whether you call it mudjacking or not, we consider A-1's Concrete Leveling's stone slurry grout leveling process to be superior to traditional mud jacking services.
 Our service provides: